bnaras/docs.marlowe.stanford.edu/docs/index.md

 # Welcome to Marlowe!

-Marlowe is a High Performance Computing (HPC) Cluster managed by Stanford Research Computing.
+Marlowe is a High Performance Computing (HPC) Cluster overseen and managed by Stanford Data Science with the help of Stanford Research Computing.

 It composes of an Nvidia DGX H100 Superpod, 2.5PB of DDN ExaScaler Lustre storage, and 3PB of DDN Intelliflash storage.